maskofmadnes/art/README.md

 # Usage
 uv run streamlit run .\art\app.py
 ```
+### Important
+* this should be done before placing the objects
+* upload audio, adjust the parameters
+* open map in external editing,
+* paste the copied TimingPoints into the appropriate section
+* mapping
 ### Remarks
 * The first run may be slow due to caching or something else from librosa and streamlit